 Data Protection law says that the personal information we hold about you must be:

-If you may have provided your consent to record, hold and use your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-To withdraw your consent, please see ‘How to contact us’ below. provide details of the consent to be withdrawn and contact:
+If you have provided your consent to record, hold and use your personal data for a specific purpose that is not part of your care, you have the right to withdraw your consent for that specific processing at any time.
+To withdraw your consent, please see ‘How to contact us’ below.

-Once we have received notification that you have withdrawn your consent, we will no longer process your information for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so.
+Once we have received notification that you have withdrawn your consent, we will no longer process your information for that specific purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so.